-The Professional Internship courses EED 425, SED 425 or SPE 425 are each a full-time assignment in an area school or community.
+The Professional Internship courses are each a full-time assignment in an area school or community.
 The internship involves orientation, teaching experience, professional school and community involvement, and evaluation.

 The student enrolls for 15 credit hours and devotes a full quarter to the internship.